Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ### Check Dependencies for `gunicorn`

-We will use a Python package named [gunicorn](https://pypi.org/project/gunicorn/) to launch our Flask API on Heroku.
+We will use a Python package named [gunicorn](https://pypi.org/project/gunicorn/) to launch our Flask API on Render.

 `gunicorn` is capable of running Flask apps so that they can handle multiple simultaneous requests, which is very important for production web applications.